craitano/picoCTF_2018_writeups/Cryptography/Crypto_Warmup_1/README.md

 ### Problem:

 Crpyto can often be done by hand, here's a message you got from a friend, `llkjmlmpadkkc` with the key of `thisisalilkey`.
-Can you use this [table](https://2018shell3.picoctf.com/static/7e80900bd1afae76845553d895e271e1/table.txt) to solve it?.
+Can you use this [table](table.txt) to solve it?.

+##### Hints:
+> Submit your answer in our competition's flag format.
+For example, if you answer was 'hello', you would submit 'picoCTF{HELLO}' as the flag.

+> Please use all caps for the message.

 ### Solution: